-Keep warm in winter – between April and September, you can take a fire pit and firewood (must be an enclosed vessel standing at least 20 cm off the ground).
+Keep warm in winter – between April and September, you can take a fire pit and firewood.
+The fire pit must be an enclosed vessel standing at least 20 cm off the ground.

-Espresso coffee, food essentials and fishing bits and pieces can be purchased at the office.
+Espresso coffee, food essentials and fishing bits and pieces are sold at the office.

 The Hotel is a major drawcard for visitors.
 Most tourists are day-trippers who come to enjoy the outdoor terrace with water views.

-The Hotel rooms on the second floor are airy self-contained apartments with polished wooden floors.
+The Hotel rooms on the second floor are airy self-contained apartments.
+The rooms have polished wooden floors.
 Sit on the large balcony and enjoy the water views.

-Walk downstairs and eat fresh oysters from the creek, buckets of Australian prawns or salt & pepper squids at the pub.
+Walk to the pub downstairs and eat fresh oysters from the creek, buckets of Australian prawns or salt & pepper squids.
 Drink handcrafted ale from the Six String Brewery.